2 Corinthians

 Introduction

-Second Corinthians is a letter written by the apostle Paul, along with Timothy (2 Corinthians 1:1), probably around AD 55-56 from Macedonia to the church in Corinth.
-It is the most personally revealing of all Paul's letters.
-Between writing 1 Corinthians and this letter, a painful crisis had erupted: Paul made a brief, agonizing visit to Corinth that went badly (2 Corinthians 2:1), then wrote a severe letter "out of great distress and anguish of heart and with many tears" (2 Corinthians 2:4) — a letter that is now lost.
-He sent Titus to Corinth to assess the situation and waited anxiously in Macedonia until Titus returned with the good news that the majority of the church had repented and reaffirmed their loyalty to Paul (2 Corinthians 7:5-7).
+Second Corinthians is a letter from the apostle Paul, together with Timothy (2 Corinthians 1:1), probably written around AD 55-56 from Macedonia to the church in Corinth.
+It is among Paul's most personal letters.
+Between the writing of 1 Corinthians and this letter, a serious crisis had arisen: Paul made a brief, painful visit to Corinth that went badly (2 Corinthians 2:1), then wrote a severe letter "out of great distress and anguish of heart and with many tears" (2 Corinthians 2:4) — a letter now lost.
+He sent Titus to Corinth and waited in Macedonia until Titus returned with welcome news: the church had repented and reaffirmed its loyalty (2 Corinthians 7:5-7).
 This letter is Paul's response to that reconciliation.

-Yet the reconciliation was not complete.
-A group of outsiders — whom Paul sarcastically calls "super-apostles" (2 Corinthians 11:5) — had arrived in Corinth claiming superior credentials and undermining Paul's authority.
-As a result, 2 Corinthians is a letter of two moods: chapters 1-9 are largely warm and pastoral, celebrating reconciliation and urging the completion of a financial collection for the impoverished Jerusalem church, while chapters 10-13 shift abruptly to a fierce defense of Paul's apostleship.
-Throughout it all, the letter's great theological theme is that God's power is displayed through human weakness — that the treasure of the gospel is carried in "jars of clay" (2 Corinthians 4:7), and that Christ's strength is made perfect in weakness (2 Corinthians 12:9).
+Yet the reconciliation was incomplete.
+A group of outsiders — whom Paul sarcastically calls "super-apostles" (2 Corinthians 11:5) — had arrived in Corinth, claimed superior credentials, and undermined Paul's authority.
+As a result, 2 Corinthians moves in two distinct registers: chapters 1-9 are largely warm and pastoral, celebrating reconciliation and urging the completion of a collection for the poor in Jerusalem, while chapters 10-13 turn to a sharp defense of Paul's apostleship.
+Throughout, the letter's central theological theme is that God's power is displayed through human weakness: the treasure of the gospel is carried in "jars of clay" (2 Corinthians 4:7), and Christ's strength is made perfect in weakness (2 Corinthians 12:9).

 Structure

-Second Corinthians can be divided into three major sections, each with a distinct tone and purpose.
+Second Corinthians falls into three major sections, each with its own tone and purpose.

 Part 1: Comfort, Reconciliation, and the New Covenant Ministry (Chapters 1-7)